metaopt/torchopt/docs/source/distributed/distributed.rst

 Due to the Global Interpreter Lock (GIL) in Python, only one thread can execute Python code at a time.
 This means that you can't take advantage of multiple cores on your machine.
-Distribute the workload cross multiple processes, or namely workers, that will run in parallel to gain faster execution performance.
+Distribute the workload across multiple processes, or namely workers, that will run in parallel to gain faster execution performance.
 Each worker will have its own Python interpreter and memory namespace.

 Compare to single-process programming, you need to be aware of the following: